 Cost

 Once you’ve received back the pricing from your travel agent, take a look and see if the cost falls within your budget.
 Keep in mind that you will still need to account for your traveling costs.
 Disney also has different classes of hotels, from value being the least expensive to deluxe being the highest.
-You may want to start pricing a value (for example, All-Star Sports) to see what kind of budget it would start at.
+You may want to start pricing a value (for example, All-Star Movies) to see what kind of budget it would start at.

 How Many are Traveling with You?